 - Many cases are lost because managers depart from accepted best practice procedures.

-- Anyone dealing with disciplinary action should read the Acas guide Discipline and grievances at work.
+- Anyone dealing with disciplinary action should read the Acas guide Disciplinary and grievance procedures.

 Investigate thoroughly before deciding on disciplinary action

 - Ask witnesses for their view of events and take a written statement if possible.

 - In gross misconduct cases, that if substantiated are likely to result in summary dismissal, employees should be suspended on full pay for a brief period while you investigate.

 - Review any suspension regularly to assess whether it is still appropriate.
 Make it clear that suspension does not constitute disciplinary action or indicate you think the employee is guilty.

 Grade the sanctions you are considering according to the seriousness of the offence